Satyasandha Tirtha

 Satyasandha Tirtha (c.1733 - c.1794), was a Hindu philosopher, scholar, mystic and saint.
 He was the 26th pontiff of Uttaradi Math and served the pontificate from 1783 to 1794.

 Works

-Most of the information about his life is derived from two hagiographies, Sri Satyasandha Vijaya by Koneratmaja and Guruvamsakathakalpatharu by Bhimadhaivajna.
+Most of the information about his life is derived from the classical biographical work, Sri Satyasandha Vijaya written by Koneratmaja.
 Satyasandha Tirtha wrote many works and most prominent among them are is a commentary on Vishnu Sahasranama, Vishnu Stuti, a praise-poem on Lord Vishnu and Krishnashtakam, a stotra consisting of 8 verses (ashtakam) in praise of Lord Krishna.

 In culture

 Sri Satyasandha Vijaya is a story of the victory and biography of Satyasandha Tirtha.
 The hagiography was authored by Koneratmaja.
 Satyasandha was entombed with his living body and is believed to be alive in the Brindavana even today.
 A very marvellous incident is graphically described in Satyasandha Vijaya about being alive in the Brindavana many years after his entrance into it.